EU Deforestation-free Products Regulation: the impact on businesses

 3. Risk mitigation

 In addition, both operators and traders have to submit a Due Diligence Statement electronically via a new Information System to competent national authorities.
-The Information System will welcome registrations in November 2024, and it will be opened to all users in December 2024.
+The Information System was originally expected to welcome registrations in November 2024 and open to all users in December 2024.
+However, due to the newly announced delay, its full roll-out will now be aligned with the new December 2026 deadline.

-Should the 12-month extension be granted by EU policymakers, all of these obligations will start to apply from 30 December 2025, instead of the original deadline of 30 December 2024.
+Should the latest extension be confirmed, all due diligence obligations will start to apply from 30 December 2026, instead of the previously postponed date of 30 December 2025.

-A different scenario opens for those operators and traders that are small and medium enterprises (SMEs).
+A different scenario opens for those operators and traders who are small and medium enterprises (SMEs).
 In the case of SME operators or SME traders, both actors have fewer obligations and can rely on due diligence already carried out by traders or operators in their supply chain.
 However, SME operators still retain legal responsibility in the event of a breach of the EU Deforestation-free Products Regulation.
-SME operators and traders will also have more time to adapt to the new requirements under the Regulation, as these will start applying from 30 June 2026 (should the extension be granted).
+SME operators and traders will also have more time to adapt, as their obligations will most likely apply from 30 June 2027 under the new delay.

 Finally, operators sourcing commodities entirely from areas classified as low risk will be subject to simplified due diligence obligations, as they will only need to collect information and documents proving that the commodities are deforestation-free and legal.